Profile Photo

 In 1/72 scale, Revell released a good P-26 model in the late 1960s that can still be found.
 Probably the best in 1/72 is the Pavla kit that was released a few years back.
 Tom's Modelworks released a 1/48 vacuform in the late 1980s that made up into a nice model, but the definitive kit in 1/48 - and perhaps the best kit of the P-26 of all - is the Hobbycraft kit released in the 1990s in three different versions.
 This kit is well-detailed, and there are aftermarket sets by Eduard to make it even better, as well as a Yellow Wings decal sheet for all three squadrons of the 17th Pursuit Group.

-Hasegawa released their 1/32 P-26A in the mid-70s, along with the P-12E, F4B-4 and BF2C-1.
+released their P-26A in the mid-70s, along with the P-12E, F4B-4 and BF2C-1.
 These were the best 1/32 kits available at the time, and are still the only kits in this scale of these airplanes ever released.
 They are accurate and well-detailed, with several markings choices available in the different re-releases over the following years.

 The kit is produced with the brittle plastic used by Hasegawa up to the late 1980s, which leads me to wonder if they produced all these kits 30 years ago, put them in storage and released them over the years.
 The raised surface detail is very petite, and accurate for the P-26, since the panels were lapped on the real thing.
 The cockpit has adequate detail, but in this scale a modeler can put some effort into super-detailing this area to good effect.
 The engine is a jewel, making up into a very good-looking Pratt & Whitney Hornet.